cormullion/Glyphy.jl/README.md

 JuliaMono font (https://github.com/cormullion/juliamono) is at version v0.058, 2024-10-19.

 REPL shortcuts are as found in Julia 1.11.

+The font fallback mechanism on your computer should be able to find suitable designs for many of the Unicode glyphs, subject to the abilities of your terminal.
+(More explanations [here](https://www.figma.com/blog/when-fonts-fall/).)

 Glyphy is also available as a web service, at [glyphy.info](https://glyphy.info):